abbasyazdinejad/FL_Data-Silos/README.md

-# Federated Learning for Cancer Detection
+# How Federated Learning Can Unlock Canada’s Public Health Potential

 This repository contains synthetic and benchmark datasets used in our research on privacy-preserving federated learning for cancer classification, as presented in our [RSIF submission].